hu-macsy/lama_old/src/doc/user/reference/matrix.rst

  - coordinate (COO)
  - diagonal (DIA)

-For a detailed description on the different storage types, see :doc:`storages`.
+For a detailed description on the different storage types, see :doc:`storage`.

 You can create the specific matrix types by the same constructor giving the number of rows and columns: